fatknight/ChurchApp2/README.md

-# ChurchApp2
+# church_app

-Mathikere JSO Church App
+A new Flutter project.